siberianfox/g2wiki/9-Axis-UVW-Operation.md

 X | 0 | +X motion moves left to right when facing the machine Y | 1 | +Y motion forward to back when facing the machine Z | 2 | +Z motion moves up to the op of the machine when facing the machine; Z is by convention the tool-holding axis (cutting or actuating)
-A | 3 | A rotates around X with clockwise as viewed from the positive side (right side) B | 4 | B rotates around Y with clockwise as viewed from the positive side (back side) C | 5 | C rotates around Z with clockwise as viewed from the positive side (top) U | 6 | U is a secondary X axis and moves by the rules of that axis V | 7 | V is a secondary Y axis and moves by the rules of that axis W | 8 | W is a secondary Z axis and moves by the rules of that axis
+A | 3 | +A rotates around X with clockwise as viewed from the positive side (right side) B | 4 | +B rotates around Y with clockwise as viewed from the positive side (back side) C | 5 | +C rotates around Z with clockwise as viewed from the positive side (top) U | 6 | U is a secondary X axis and moves by the rules of that axis V | 7 | V is a secondary Y axis and moves by the rules of that axis W | 8 | W is a secondary Z axis and moves by the rules of that axis